We may earn a commission when you buy through links in our articles. Learn more.

 Reasons to buy

-• Gloriously simple to learn, and fast to play
+• Simple to learn, fast to play

-• Brilliant moments of risk and reward
+• Brilliant risk/reward moments

-• Nice and cheap
+• Cheap and good-looking

 Reasons to avoid

-• High randomness means bad luck can screw you
+• High randomness

 In Jaipur, players are Indian merchants, trading the finest spices, cloth, gold and camels, all in a tug-of-war to become the wealthiest.
 On your turn you’ve got just two types of moves to consider: you can buy wares, or you can sell them.